 This section is intended for healthcare professionals only.

 Monitoring the safety of our medicines helps us take the appropriate action to improve the safety of patients, manage any potential risk associated with the use of the medicine and protect public health.

 Exposure to our product during pregnancy and breastfeeding, whether it was associated with an adverse event or not is considered a reportable adverse event.
 Those data are reviewed and analyzed in a continuous basis to identify any potential risks for the mother or the baby.

-If you wish to report an adverse event related to one of our products or have a patient who is pregnant or breastfeeding while using our product, please follow the current regulatory procedure in force in your country or contact us using the webform available here.
+If you wish to report an adverse event related to one of our products or have a patient who is pregnant or breastfeeding while using our product, please follow the current regulatory procedure in force in your country or contact us.

 While therapeutics are generally contraindicated or considered not compatible during pregnancy, many female patients living with severe chronic diseases may need to continue being adequately managed throughout pregnancy and lactation to reduce the risks that uncontrolled disease can place on both mother and infant.1,2,3,4

 Optimal disease control before, during and after pregnancy is key.
 Yet, as few as 5% of available medications have been adequately monitored, tested and labelled for use during this time.5

 In partnership with clinical teams, UCB strives to address knowledge gaps in the care of women of childbearing age through the provision of validated evidence and quality disease management tools.

 This content is intended for healthcare professionals only

 Highlighting these knowledge gaps, Science published an article called “The Pregnancy Gap” in March 2022.
 Featuring information and comment on UCB’s commitment to pioneering research, it explores the lack of evidence on therapeutic disease management in pregnancy, as well as urgent actions to address longstanding challenges.